husseinabuammar24-cloud/CV_Histopath_Cancer_Diagnosis/README.md

 Predicted: Malignant
 ```

-The final model produced:
+The final model produced **141 false positives**.

-**141 false positives.**

-False positives may result in unnecessary follow-up examinations, additional testing and patient anxiety.

-Therefore, malignant precision is also important.

-The final malignant precision was:
+Malignant precision was:

 ```text
 0.7860
 ```

+This indicates that a relatively high proportion of images predicted as malignant were actually malignant, although some benign images were still incorrectly classified.

+## Important Metrics

+For a medical classification problem, no single metric is sufficient.

+- **Recall / Sensitivity** — proportion of actual malignant samples detected.
+- **Precision** — proportion of malignant predictions that are actually malignant.
+- **F1-score** — balances precision and recall.
+- **ROC-AUC** — measures discrimination across classification thresholds.
+- **Precision-Recall curve** — shows the precision/recall trade-off.
+- **Confusion matrix** — shows TP, TN, FP, and FN directly.

+In a real clinical application, the classification threshold should be selected according to the clinical consequences of false negatives and false positives rather than automatically assuming that `0.5` is optimal.

 ---

-# 📌 Which Metrics Are Most Important?

-For a medical diagnostic system, no single metric is sufficient.

-The most important metrics depend on the clinical objective and the consequences of different errors.

-For cancer detection, particular attention should be given to:

-### Recall / Sensitivity

-Measures how many actual malignant cases are successfully detected.

-A low recall means that too many malignant cases are missed.

-### Precision

-Measures how many predictions of malignant tissue are actually malignant.

-### F1-score

-Balances precision and recall.

-### ROC-AUC

-Measures the model's ability to discriminate between benign and malignant samples across classification thresholds.

-### Precision-Recall Curve

-Shows the trade-off between precision and recall at different thresholds.

-### Confusion Matrix

-Provides a direct overview of:

-* True Positives
-* True Negatives
-* False Positives
-* False Negatives

-In a real clinical application, the decision threshold should be chosen according to the clinical cost of false negatives and false positives rather than automatically assuming that 0.5 is optimal.

----

-# 📉 Visualizations
+# 📈 Visualizations

-The project generates several visualizations.
+The project generates the following evaluation artifacts.

 ## Training Curves

-The following plots are generated:

 ```text
 results/training_curves/